oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 ## 3.3 OpenC2 Consumer as HTTP/TLS Server
 This section defines HTTP requirements that apply when the OpenC2 consumer is the HTTP server.

-When the OpenC2 Consumer is the HTTP server, the Producer is able to initiate a connection to a specific Consumer and directly transmit OpenC2 messages containing commands; the HTTP POST method is used, with the OpenC2 command body contained in the POST body.
+As the OpenC2 Consumer is the HTTP server, the Producer initiates a connection to a specific Consumer and directly transmits OpenC2 messages containing commands; the HTTP POST method is used, with the OpenC2 command body contained in the POST body.

-The contents of the X-Correlation-ID HTTP header MUST match the command-id in the OpenC2 message that is in the payload body, if one is present in the payload.
+The contents of the X-Correlation-ID HTTP header MAY match the command-id in the OpenC2 message that is in the payload body, if one is present in the payload.

 The following HTTP request headers MUST be populated when transferring OpenC2 commands: